bids-standard/bids-specification/src/schema/README.md

 because rules governing how different object types interact in a valid dataset are more variable than the object definitions.

--   `modalities.yaml`: This file simply groups `datatypes` under their associated modality.
+-   `instruments.yaml`: This file simply groups `datatypes` under their associated instrument.

 -   `datatypes/*.yaml`: Files in the `datatypes` directory contain information about valid filenames within a given datatype.
     Specifically, each datatype's YAML file contains a list of dictionaries.